ymlai87416/CarND-Behavioral-Cloning-P3/writeup.md

 The overall strategy for deriving a model architecture was

-1. The speed of the car is control by a PI controller to keep the speed constant.
+1. The speed of the car is control by a PI controller to keep the speed stable.

-2. Captured image from the car is processed by the convolution neural network, and then 5 dense layers to make decision based on the features extracted by the convolution neural network and output a steering angle.
+2. Captured image from the car is processed by convolution layers, and then 5 dense layers to make decision based on the features extracted by the convolution neural network and output a steering angle.

-My first step was to use a convolution neural network model similar to the the model proposed by Bojarski, M. in the paper "End to End Learning for Self-Driving Cars"[1].
-I thought this model might be appropriate because it has been used by the research team to control a real car driving in New Jersey with little intercepts from human.
+My first step was to use a convolution neural network model similar to the model proposed by Bojarski, M. in the article "End to End Learning for Self-Driving Cars"[1].
+I thought this model might be appropriate because it has been used by the research team to control a real car driving in New Jersey with little intercepts from humans.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.